Why Is Adoption Not An Option For So Many Foster Children…AND WHY SHOULD IT MATTER?

-It is long overdue for former foster children and adoptees to have equal rights to their birthright.
-As adults, many will not be able to undo the years of betrayal and deceit that clocked the secrecy of files and sealed records in their adoption.
 Time is running out for thousands of former foster children who are searching for their families.
-Digging through archives or a handful of death certificates will not replace any parents that have died before a child was old enough to begin a search.
+It is long overdue for former foster children/adoptees to have equal rights to their birthright.
+Digging through archives or death certificates will not replace parents that have died before a child was old enough to begin a search.

 As an author, mother and former child of the system, "Adoption Not an Option" is my educational tool to what really happens to our kids in care.

 It's Never too Late to Make a Change!

 Today I work as a Radio talk show co-host for NAASCA.org/forourkids, where compassion and communities come together.
 This is an incredibly opportunity for you or anyone to advocate and make a difference.
 If you would like to know more or want to be involved, click on the link below and become a voice for children who can not speak for themselves.